Deontology: Reconciling deontology with consequentialism

 Various attempts have been made to reconcile deontology with consequentialism.
 Threshold deontology holds that rules ought to govern up to a point despite adverse consequences; but when the consequences become so dire that they cross a stipulated threshold, consequentialism takes over.
 Theories put forth by Thomas Nagel and Michael S. Moore attempt to reconcile deontology with consequentialism by assigning each a jurisdiction.
 Iain King's 2008 book How to Make Good Decisions and Be Right All the Time uses quasi-realism and a modified form of utilitarianism to develop deontological principles that are compatible with ethics based on virtues and consequences.
 King develops a hierarchy of principles to link his meta-ethics, which is more inclined towards consequentialism, with the deontological conclusions he presents in his book.

 Secular deontology

 Intuition-based deontology is a concept within secular ethics.
 A classical example of literature on secular ethics is the Kural text, authored by the ancient Tamil Indian philosopher Valluvar.
 It can be argued that some concepts from deontological ethics date back to this text.
 Concerning ethical intuitionism, 20th century philosopher C.D.
 Broad coined the term "deontological ethics" to refer to the normative doctrines associated with intuitionism, leaving the phrase "ethical intuitionism" free to refer to the epistemological doctrines.

+Parallel concepts in Hindu philosophy

+Scholars of comparative philosophy have noted significant deontological parallels within classical Indian philosophy, particularly in the Bhagavad Gita.
+The doctrine of Nishkama Karma (selfless action performed without attachment to results) dictates that an individual must perform their Dharma (righteous duty) based entirely on the inherent rightness of the action itself, rather than out of desire for its consequences or "fruits" (phala).
+This closely mirrors the Kantian ethical framework of "duty for duty's sake" and the prioritization of moral motive over empirical outcomes.
+However, while Kantian deontology grounds moral obligations strictly in human autonomy and pure rational law, the deontological framework of the Gita is fundamentally integrated with a cosmic and spiritual order aimed at spiritual liberation (Moksha).